palcoadeveloper/provalnxt/DATABASE_CODEBASE_CORRELATION_ANALYSIS.md

 ## Executive Summary

 This document provides a comprehensive analysis of the ProVal HVAC system's database architecture and its integration with the PHP codebase.
-The system manages HVAC equipment validation workflows in pharmaceutical and manufacturing environments through a robust 54-table database structure.
+The system manages HVAC equipment validation workflows in pharmaceutical and manufacturing environments through a robust 55-table database structure.

-**Analysis Date:** August 30, 2025
+**Analysis Date:** December 2024
 **Database Type:** MySQL/MariaDB
-**Total Tables:** 54
+**Total Tables:** 55 (including new test_specific_data table)
 **Core Framework:** Custom PHP with MeekroDB abstraction
 **Architecture:** Multi-tier validation management system